- I’ve never taught before – is this program right for me?

 Excellence is one of our core values: we value all students and believe all of them can succeed.
 Teaching Fellows are expected to bring energy and enthusiasm to everything they do on behalf of their students, whether greeting kids on the curb at 8:15 am, planning special events, leading advisory, or receiving feedback from your Instructional Coach.

 All Teaching Fellows receive a living stipend of $2,000.
 In addition, TFs receiving need-based financial aid from their college or university receive an additional $2,000, while returning TFs (anyone who’s taught at a Breakthrough site previously) receive an additional $500.
 We also provide housing at no cost to those who qualify (see below) and breakfast and lunch at no cost on most workdays.
 Funding for transit to and from San Francisco is available as well, with priority going to Teaching Fellows with the greatest financial need.
 We are committed to making this experience accessible to all applicants.

 5. If I’m from outside San Francisco, does Breakthrough help me find and pay for housing?

-Each summer, we provide housing at no charge to Teaching Fellows from outside the Bay Area who have indicated on their application that they need housing – either with a local family or in a University of San Francisco dormitory.
-You will need to adhere to a number of Breakthrough policies and generally be exceptionally respectful of your summer home.
+Each summer, we provide housing at no charge to Teaching Fellows from outside San Francisco who have indicated on their application that they need housing – either with a local family or in a University of San Francisco dormitory.
+You will need to adhere to a number of Breakthrough policies and take excellent care of your summer home.

 7. What does the daily schedule look like?